smorad/um_cisc_7026/lecture_06_techniques.typ

   We understand bigger/deeper networks often perform better, but we are missing deeper theory #pause

-  We call such networks *overparameterized* neural networks ]
+  We call such networks *overparameterized* neural networks

-#sslide[
+==
   To summarize, deeper and wider neural networks tend to produce better results #pause

   Add more layers to your network #pause

   Increase the width of each layer
-]

-#sslide[
+==
     #side-by-side(align: top)[
     ```python
     # Deep neural network